 …would surely have to be the steamed, chinese red pork filling variety.
 According to the brains at wikipedia, manapua is really pidgin english for the hawaiian word mea’ono-pua’a, or pork cake [mea’ono meaning cake and pua’a for pork].
 This, I have to say, is news to me as all I’ve ever heard them called are manapua or charsiu bao.

 Etymology lessons aside, I realized that I haven’t made these for the blog and since MotH is crazy for chinese red pork/chicken, I cooked up a batch of char siu pork using Noh seasoning mix and looked up my favorite dough recipe on the Honolulu Star Bulletin website.
-If prepared charsiu is readily available at your market, then that’s even better because the online recipe for the filling mixture looks quite easy.
-This post is aimed at getting all my Hawaii braddahs, sistahs and lovers of Hawaii food to roll up their sleeves and start rolling in the dough.
-Making the filling a day in advance will work to your advantage when putting these together but I warn you — manapuas are so tasty, they’ll disappear in no time at all.
+If prepared charsiu is readily available at your market then that’s even better, although the online recipe for the filling looks quite easy.
+Making the filling a day in advance will work to your advantage when putting these together.

 Manapua dough recipe

-Note: While the recipe calls for water, I use warmed milk (partially skim) for my dough.
-I find that it gives a richer flavor.
+Note: While the recipe calls for water, I use warmed milk (partially skim) for my dough; I find it gives a richer flavor.
 Following through with a double-proofing is essential.

 Adding the filling: I like small diced pieces of pork fat and meat in my manapua so I cut the charsiu accordingly.
 I also add chopped green onions for color.
 To enclose, bring up opposite edges and pinch to seal.
 Place seam side down on a 3-inch square of waxed paper or baking parchment.
 Allow buns to rest for 15-20 minutes, depending on how hot your kitchen is.
 You want the dough to relax enough so that they will expand to a nice, soft texture.
 Too little time and the dough will be tight.
 Too much and the whole thing will balloon, fall, and shrink into a wrinkled bun.
 If your steaming pot/bamboo steamer can only hold so much, the manapua can be placed in the refrigerator to avoid overproofing (cover with a clean kitchen cloth to keep surface from drying out).
 Meanwhile, bring at least 1½ inches of water to a boil in a steamer then reduce heat to a low simmer.